quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 ## Instrumenting the classes instead

-Jacoco has two modes.
+JaCoCo has two modes.
 The first one is based on an agent and instruments classes on-the-fly.
 Unfortunately, this is incompatible with the dynamic classfile transformations that Quarkus does.
 But there is a second mode called [offline instrumentation](https://www.eclemma.org/jacoco/trunk/doc/offline.html).
 Classes are pre-instrumented in advance via the *jacoco:instrument* Maven goal and during their usage (when the tests are ran), *jacocoagent.jar* must be added in the classpath.
 Once the tests have been executed, it is recommended to restore the original classes using the *jacoco:restore-instrumented-classes* Maven goal.

 Let's first add the dependency on *jacocoagent.jar*: